For St. Paul Mayor Carter, Floyd killing brings questions from outside and a reckoning at home

 “No, that’s not a pipe dream at all,” Carter responded.
 “One of the things that we’re finding is our residents are very willing, if there’s an avenue, to speak up and protest peacefully.
 What they’re not willing to do is return to quiet.”

 In the days since protests erupted around the world in response to Floyd’s death, Carter has kept up a constant conversation with other elected officials and the public about what’s happening in the Twin Cities and what happens next, including in his own Police Department.
-In addition to conversations with Biden and mayors across the country, Carter has made numerous national media appearances, from “Face the Nation” and “PBS NewsHour”to one-on-one interviews with Christiane Amanpour and Conan O’Brien.
+In addition to conversations with Biden and mayors across the country, Carter has made numerous national media appearances.

 Black mayors across the country are getting similar requests, said McKinley Price, mayor of Newport News, Va., and president of the African American Mayors Association, of which Carter is a member.
 Like Carter, Price said the conversations are exhausting, but necessary.

-“It is, I think, an opportunity for us to move things forward — and that is more important than any redundancy we may have in conversation,” Price said.
-“It is, I think, paramount that we take advantage of where people are in their mind-set, because I think everybody thinks it’s now time to do something.”
+“It is, I think, paramount that we take advantage of where people are in their mind-set, because I think everybody thinks it’s now time to do something,” Price said.

 By necessity, the conversation in St. Paul is not just about what happened in Minneapolis.
 Though public safety reform has been a focal point during Carter’s time in office, local activists — and some who served in his administration — have criticized his police accountability record.
 Unlike Minneapolis Mayor Jacob Frey, however, Carter hasn’t come under the same pressure to dismantle or defund the Police Department.